 A Level Economics is the study of how resources are allocated and how economic theories have an enormous impact on society.
-For example, the decisions past and present of the Greek Government have led to serious social unrest and doubts about the future of the Euro.
+For example, the decisions past and present of the UK government have led to poor macroeconomic performance and negative economic growth.
 In addition to these macroeconomic issues, the subject considers simple decisions by firms such as whether or not to raise their prices.
 The subject is highly respected by universities as it offers students the opportunity to improve their analytical and evaluative skills and helps them develop an ability to work with Mathematics and to show excellent written analysis.

 As an A Level Economics student you will be expected to keep abreast of the latest economic news and you should be willing to discuss such matters in the classroom.
 The interpretation of numerical and graphical data forms a key part of analysis so you should want to develop these skills.
 Prior study of the subject is not a requirement.